Varadkar’s praise for less meat in diet ‘demonised’ farmers, MEP claims

 Mr Kelleher, himself a farmer, said he welcomed Mr Varadkar’s appeal at a recent agricultural conference for the “climate shaming” of farmers to stop but “he must accept some of the blame”.

-The Taoiseach’s “must... realise that he was one of the people causing the demonisation of farmers with his own throwaway comments on eating less meat”.
+The Taoiseach “must... realise that he was one of the people causing the demonisation of farmers with his own throwaway comments on eating less meat”.

 In January this year, Mr Varadkar revealed that he was “trying to eat less meat for both health reasons and reasons of climate change” which prompted an angry response from farmers and farm organisation.